enzoschitini/repository-data-science-library/README.md

 ---

-# **Library** • Veja o que eu fiz de melhor com cientista de dados
-This repository contains a wide range of scripts, templates, datasets and documentation useful for those working in the field of data science.
+# **Library** • This repository contains a wide range of scripts, templates, datasets and documentation useful for those working in the field of data science.
 **+ 18** Projetos
 #### [Enzo Schitini](https://www.linkedin.com/in/enzoschitini/) - Data Scientist • Expert Bubble.io • UX & UI @ Nugus creator